Hirska/secprog-oauth2/documentation/documentation.md

 Client registration is required to get authorization code from user.
 When client is registered, following properties are required.

-- *redirectUris*.
+- *redirect_uris* **required**.
 These include all redirectUris that could be used when requesting authorization code for this client
-- *isConfidential*.
+- *is_confidential* **required**.
 Is client confidential or not.
-This is used to determine if PKCE or client secret should be user
+Client secret as authentication method is used for confidential clients and PKCE for public clients.
-- *clientName*
+- *client_name* **required**.
+Name of the client, will be visible for user when requesting access.

 Implemente flow is shown in diagram below.